tomirgang/elbe_dev_container/.devcontainer/README.md

     Run `build_image`, but skip building of the sources and binaries ISOs.
 - `build_image_sdk`:
     Run `build_image`, but also build the Yocto-like SDK.
+- `elbe_delete_all_projects`: Maintenance script to delete all projects on the initvm.
 - `elbe_qinit`:
     Wrapper for `elbe initvm $@ --directory=/build/init/vm --qemu`.
     In the container, only elbe QEMU mode is supported, and by default the initvm is located at _/build/init/vm_.